avaneev/lzav/README.md

 compression method.
 LZAV holds a good position on the Pareto landscape of factors, among many similar in-memory (non-streaming) compression algorithms.

-LZAV algorithm's code is portable, scalar, header-only, inlineable C (C++ compatible).
+LZAV algorithm's code is portable, cross-platform, scalar, header-only, inlineable C (C++ compatible).
 It supports little- and big-endian platforms, and any memory alignment models.
 The algorithm is efficient on both 32- and 64-bit platforms.
 Incompressible data expands by no more than 0.58%.

 LZAV does not sacrifice internal out-of-bounds (OOB) checks for decompression speed.
 This means that LZAV can be used in strict conditions where OOB memory